OhadLibai/Timely/backend/ml_engine/model-state-management.md

 Step 5: Display to User.
 The list of predicted products is sent back to the frontend and displayed to the user on the "Predicted Basket" page, where they can edit it or add it to their cart.

 #
-### Handling New Orders: Not Necessary for Testing
+### Handling New Orders
-For the purpose of demonstrating the app on the static Instacart dataset, you do not need to dynamically handle "new" orders.
+For the purpose of demonstrating the app on the static Instacart dataset, we do not need to dynamically handle "new" orders.

-Static Dataset: Your goal is to prove the model works based on the provided historical data.
-When you "seed" a user with an Instacart ID, you are creating a user whose entire purchase history is already known and fixed within the dataset.
+Static Dataset: Our goal is to prove the model works based on the provided historical data.
+When we "seed" a user with an Instacart ID, we are creating a user whose entire purchase history is already known and fixed within the dataset.

 Simulating "Next Basket": The model's task is to predict the train basket based on the prior baskets.
 The on-demand approach handles this perfectly.
-When you run a prediction for user_id: 42, your service simply reads all of that user's past orders and uses them to predict their known "next" order.
+When we run a prediction for user_id: 42, our service simply reads all of that user's past orders and uses them to predict their known "next" order.
 There are no new orders being created that the model needs to adapt to in real-time.